 Backtracking to the beginning at the first tram stop (Scuttle’s Cove), Guests find Castaway Cay’s main swimming areas.
 The Swimming Lagoon is a roped-in ocean area accessible for anyone who wants to swim alongside family beaches.
 Nearby, the Snorkeling Lagoon offers a chance to swim amongst fish and a few deliberately sunken treasures.
 Guests can either rent a mask and snorkel from Disney or bring their own from home (recommended).

 Take a swim with me through Castaway Cay’s Snorkeling Lagoon in this video:

 Also worth noting is that the vest can cause some friction irritation, so wearing a shirt underneath is highly recommended.
-And if you’re planning a cruise during winter months, you can expect beautiful outside temperatures in the 70s, but rather cold water temperatures well below that.
+And if you’re planning a cruise during the winter months, you can expect beautiful outside temperatures in the 70s, but rather cold water temperatures well below that.
 In fact, the ocean water was so cold during this voyage that very few visitors were swimming.
 It took me 20-30 minutes to adjust to the extreme temperature difference.

-But it was worth the exhaustion, irritation, and near-hypothermia, as in addition to the video above, I snapped some great photos along the way:
+But it was worth the exhaustion, irritation, and near-hypothermia, as, in addition to the video above, I snapped some great photos along the way:

 Where else but at a Disney island can you find magical treasures like that waiting underwater?

 Also found around these first beaches are various extra-cost activities, like hopping aboard paddle boats, glass-bottom boats, jet skis, and other recreational vehicles.
 There’s also “In-Da-Shade Games” featuring basketball, billiards, ping-pong, shuffleboard, and more.
 Kids will also find the Scuttle’s Cove play area here, set up for supervised children’s program fun.